Gerontology Applied Research Grants

 The deadline for the next round of grants (for Spring 2024 research) is 11:59 PM on 20 October: https://ucf.infoready4.com/#competitionDetail/1914203

-Al Dallago research grants awarded in Spring and Fall 2023:
+Al Dallago research grants awarded in Spring 2024:

 All LIFE Gerontology Research Grant recipients are strongly encouraged to file a Completion of Research Report when the project has been completed.
 Completion of this report may impact future eligibility to receive LIFE Grants.
 The report form can be accessed at this link: Research Completion Report.